 Ibiza has something for everyone, especially when it comes to beaches!
 Expect dramatic cliffs, crystal clear waters, memorable sunsets, perfect snorkeling, beach clubs and something for every type of traveler.

-On this post you will find all the information about how to get to the best beaches in Ibiza, including comprehensive information about location, facilities, transportation and parking availability.
+In this post, you will find all the information about how to get to the best beaches in Ibiza, including comprehensive information about location, facilities, transportation, and parking availability.

 Do not miss my survival tips at the end of the post!